Platini and Blatter were acquitted in Switzerland after trying to defraud

-Bellinzona (Switzerland) (AFP) – After six years of investigation and two weeks of fraud in Switzerland, Michel Platini and Sepp Blatter were acquitted on Friday in the case that in 2015 ended the former French soccer player’s ambitions to reach the chief of world soccer.

-The two defendants silently listened to the reading of the verdict in a case for which they were imprisoned for five years, for which the prosecution requested a suspended prison sentence for one year and eight months in mid-June.
+The two defendants silently listened to the reading of the verdict in a case for which they were imprisoned for five years, for which the prosecution had requested a one-year and eight-month prison sentence suspended in mid-June.

-Sepp Blatter celebrated as he left the field: “I am very happy (…) You will see, the football world will react well, because Platini and I were great minds in our organization.”

 “An impartial court has finally concluded that no crime was committed in this case.
-My client has been completely acquitted and pardoned,” said Dominique Nelen, attorney for Michel Platini.
+My client has been completely acquitted and has been pardoned by her,” said Dominique Nelen, attorney for Michel Platini.

-For his part, the former France captain celebrated in a short statement his “win in the first match,” again alluding to a political-judicial manipulation aimed at removing him from power: “In this case there are guilty parties who did not appear.
-In court proceedings.
-Count on me, we will see some of us.” some again.”

-Michel Platini above all suspects a hidden role of Gianni Infantino, his former right-hand man in the European Football Association, who was elected in 2016 to the presidency of FIFA, and since 2020 the subject of a different procedure for three secret meetings with the person who headed the Swiss national team.
-Prosecutor’s Office.

 Having failed to link this case to the facts being tried in Bellinzona, the 67-year-old Frenchman and the 86-year-old Swiss appeared on charges of “unlawfully obtaining, on account of FIFA, 2 million Swiss francs” (1.8 million). € / $2 million) “for Michel Platini”.